 |Product||Straight matcha scoop, brown|

 Each item is handmade and unique, therefore colour, dimensions and weight may vary slightly

-Written in the kanji as “tea scoop”, a Chashaku is a narrow, thin teaspoon used to transfer powdered matcha from its container into a Chawan tea bowl.
-The original Chashaku imported to Japan from China were made of ivory, and have since evolved to be carved from a single piece of bamboo or wood, typically with a nodule around the centre.
-Traditionally, tea masters would carve their own bamboo Chashaku together with a matching storage tube, and bestow it with a poetic name, known as Mei (銘).
-Chashaku are sized to measure out just the right amount of matcha: to make regular, thin Usucha tea, use 1.5 to 2 scoops per Chawan.
-For thick Koicha tea (that is almost exclusively served in a ceremonial setting) as much as 6 scoops may be used.
+Written in Kanji as “tea scoop”, a chashaku is a narrow, thin teaspoon used to transfer matcha from the tea container into the chawan tea bowl.
+The original chashaku imported to Japan from China were made of ivory, and have since evolved to be carved from a single piece of bamboo or wood, typically with a nodule around the centre.
+Traditionally, tea masters would carve their own bamboo chashaku together with a matching storage tube, and bestow it with a poetic name or mei.
+Chashaku are sized to measure out just the right amount of matcha.
+To make regular, thin usucha tea, use 1.5 to 2 scoops per chawan.
+For thick koicha tea (which is almost exclusively served in a ceremonial setting) as many as 6 scoops may be used.